Blacksam99/-vidracaria-status/README.md

-# -vidracaria-status
-Site institucional da Vidraçaria Status
-name: Deploy to GitHub Pages
+name: Deploy static content to Pages

 on:
   push: